-- Gypsum is non-combustible.
-It contains water and is able to prevent a fire from spreading for up to 4 hours.
+- Gypsum is non-combustible and contains crystal water.
+These superior qualities are used in building elements that prevent a fire from spreading for up to 4 hours.

 - Gypsum provides sound insulation.
 Gypsum acoustic boards, used as part of insulation materials, provide a sound barrier between rooms and spaces.

 - Gypsum has a low thermal conductivity.
 When used with insulation materials for walls and linings, it can trap heat in rooms and buildings.

 - Gypsum can improve the impact resistance of areas that need strong walls, such as schools, public buildings and hospital corridors.

 - Gypsum is easy to install and to disassemble.
 At the end of use it can be completely recycled into new gypsum products.